danapsimer/aws-api-to-lambda-shim/Readme.md

     	log.Fatal(http.ListenAndServe(":8080", handler))
     }
     ```
-3. create your main() for your lambda:
+3. create your main() for your eawsy:

     ```go
     package main